macrocosme/macrocosme.github.io/_git_tutorial/2-basics.md

     % git config --global color.ui true
 ```

-Now that your all set up we can start looking at actually using Git for version
+Now that you are all set up we can start looking at actually using Git for version
 control.
 In what follows, we will use writing and collaborating on a LaTeX
 paper as an example project...